shockscript/spec/src/overview/namespaces.md

-# Access control namespaces
+# Namespaces

-ShockScript allows the user to define properties tied to a namespace, which is useful for version control and protection.
+ShockScript define properties whose name is tied to a namespace, which is useful for version control and protection.

 ```
 package com.company.runner {